Gulf, Southeast: Snow, Ice Threat Ahead | Weather.com

 Tuesday's Forecast

-• If the moisture pushes far enough north, snow and ice will spread farther east along the Gulf Coast into southern parts of Mississippi and Alabama, the western Florida Panhandle, portions of Georgia and the coastal Carolinas.
+• Snow and ice will spread farther east along the Gulf Coast into southern parts of Mississippi, Alabama and Georgia, the western Florida Panhandle, and the Carolinas.

 • For now, precipitation will fall as snow north of Interstate 10 and as rain or as a mixture along and south of Interstate 10.

-• Once again, the northern extent of that moisture, and thus snow and ice, is highly uncertain.
+• The northern extent of that moisture, and thus snow and ice, is highly uncertain.

 The End?
 Wednesday's Forecast

-• The system might continue to wring out snow and ice from the Southeast into the coastal mid-Atlantic before lunchtime.
+• The system will wring out snow and ice from the Southeast into the coastal mid-Atlantic before lunchtime.

-• Rain is more likely across Florida from Tuesday night into early Wednesday.
+• Rain is more likely across Florida from Tuesday night into early Wednesday, but some freezing rain is possible in north Florida during the morning hours.

 (Winter Storm Season 101: What To Know About Snow, Ice)